benhurst1/CV/README.md

 | [Movie EDA](https://github.com/benhurst1/movie_EDA) | An ETL process to scrape, store and analyse a small movie dataset | concurrency, requests, BeautifulSoup, web scraping, Jupyter Notebooks |

 ## Work Experience

+**MY CWA** (Feb 24 to Present)
+_Web Developer_
+- Wireframed, designed, and delivered a new site purpose built to buy training packages and open new revenue streams.
+- Audited and redeveloped the current website to improve UX, removed outdated features and linked to the new site.

 **College of Policing** (Dec 19 to Sep 23)
 _Content Creative / Videographer_